IBM/protect-webapp-using-runtime-container-security/README.md

   * Regex pattern - php.*shell_exec

   **(iii) Cross Site Scripting (XSS)**

+  There are vulnerable APIs using which malicious scripts can be embedded in data sent to the application.
+The scripts can be embedded in query parameters of a GET request or inside form data of a POST request.
+The below policies will detect scripts being sent to the application inside a GET or a POST request.

   Add a sensor for detecting scripts in a GET request:
   * Sensor name - sensor.xss.get